isc-projects/bind9/doc/notes/notes-9.19.18.rst

   recursive queries, so that resolution can be performed over a NAT64 connection. :gl:`#608`

-- Processing large incremental transfers (IXFR) has been offloaded to a separate work thread so that it does not prevent networking threads from processing regular traffic in the meantime. :gl:`#4367`

 Removed Features
 ~~~~~~~~~~~~~~~~

-- Configuring the control channel to use a Unix domain socket has been a
-  fatal error since BIND 9.18.
-The feature has now been completely
-  removed and :iscman:`named-checkconf` now reports it as a
-  configuration error. :gl:`#4311`

 - Support for the ``lock-file`` statement and the ``named -X``
   command-line option has been removed.
 An external process supervisor